shingonati0n/decky-plugin-xivomega/README.md

 ### Installation

-**(The following steps are to install the prerelease version of this plugin.
-The end state will be to install via Decky Loader Store).**
+- Install directly from Decky Store or install from zip - see the instructions below.

 - Download the zip file in the releases page.
-Note this is a prerelease version.
 - In Decky Loader, enable Developer mode by going into Settings -> General -> Developer Mode
 - In Developer select install from Zip.
 Navigate to the location of the zip file and install